jemand771/nix-debootstrap/README.md

 Maybe the worst crime I have committed so far.

 Generate debian chroots using nix.
-Currently uses IFD for convenience reasons (Release -> Packages -> .deb file hashes) but should be doable without.
+Currently uses IFD for dependency resolution (handed off to apt) but dependencies _can_ be vendored (by consumers).
-Abuses snapshot.debian.org to grab a stable release file, (allegedly) stable package lists and (allegedly) stable .deb archives.
-How nice of them to include hashes for each file.

-Dependency resolution doesn't work, binary-amd64 is just straight up hardcoded, and the interface is questionable at best.
-BUT you _can_ get a very basic trixie chroot out of this by running
+This repo provides:

+* Builder functions to create a base chroot and install packages in an existing chroot
+* Extendable tooling for fetching `Release` and `Packages` files from debian repositories (contains IFD)
+* Vendored package lists for select suites and architectures from deb.debian.org and archive.debian.org

+Try it:

 ```sh
 nix-build test.nix